 The internet, though, was more genuinely horrified.
 “Too bad humankind hasn’t invented a receptacle in which to cook sauce in,” Sophia Smith Galer, a video journalist, wrote on Twitter, adding: “In my part of Italy I am 95% sure you would face a war crime tribunal for this.”
 Ryan Marino, a doctor, wrote: “I sure as hell didn’t survive a pandemic just to risk it all for Prego sauce on someone’s nasty ass counter.”

 While I understand the desire to perform disgust at viral food videos, if you ask me, it’s too bad that more people’s minds aren’t open to this type of communal countertop experience.
 I say: Have some imagination, my friends.
-As much as it’s clear that this particular video was made for shock value, there are actually a few points in favour of serving and eating your Italian-American dinner directly off the kitchen island.
+As much as it’s clear that this particular video was made for shock value, there are actually a few points in favor of serving and eating your Italian-American dinner directly off the kitchen island.

 Consider: First, Lisa is right, there is actually less cleanup involved.
 When serving a dinner as huge as this one, you have to wash a whole bunch of big serving platters — to say nothing of actually having to own them at all.
 Seems like a big waste of time and cabinet space!
 It’s unclear exactly how Lisa plans to serve this feast, but presumably all she’ll need is individual plates and utensils.